secretstartups/handbook/board-meetings/committees/nomgov/index.html.md

     - identifying, considering and recommending candidates for membership on the Board;
     - developing and recommending corporate governance guidelines and policies for the Company;
     - advising the Board on corporate governance matters and Board performance matters, including recommendations regarding the structure and composition of the Board and Board committees; and
-    - assisting the Board in overseeing any Company program relating to corporate responsibility and sustainability [^1].
+    - assisting the Board in overseeing any Company program relating to corporate responsibility and sustainability.

 This charter (the “**Charter**”) sets forth the authority and responsibilities of the Committee in fulfilling its purpose.